frederick-vs-ja/Quuxplusone-blog/_posts/2020-10-02-solo-colossal-cave.md

 unless you remove it from the deck.

-If I were making a second edition, I think I'd replace all instances of "Plover Room" with "Misty Cavern" and change "Tight Squeeze" to _acquire_ the emerald á là "With What, Your Bare Hands?"
+If I were making a second edition, I think I'd replace all instances of "Plover Room" with "Misty Cavern" and change "Tight Squeeze" to _acquire_ the emerald à la "With What, Your Bare Hands?"
 That might pretty much fix it (although I haven't playtested the idea).